Amey824771/Task_1/README.md

-# Task_1
+# The Sparks Foundation  Task 1
-The Sparks Foundation Task 1
+The Task 1 is about Supervised ML.